BrandonQuinn/requestmanager/README.md

 ### Cryptography

-#### Aggressive suggestion of use of valid certs
+#### Certs

-The installation process does not include installing an SSL certificate, the app however, will aggressive suggest this until it's done.
-I may even disable certain features until it's done.
-The application security is undermined if this is not configured.
+The installation process does not include installing an SSL certificate (yet).
+Ill eventually potentially disable features or just make really annoying banners to suggest installing a valid cert.

 #### Token Generation